Paul Bosvelt: Club career

 Bosvelt went on to develop a reputation as a "hard-tackling midfielder" at de Kuip, making 167 appearances, during which he led Feyenoord to the league title in 1999 and the UEFA Cup in 2002.

 During the game against Manchester United at home, on 5 November 1997, for the Champions League, which United eventually won 1–3, he tackled Denis Irwin from behind so "ferociously" that he almost broke the Irishman's leg.
 Irwin stayed off the field for several weeks to recover from the injury and was unable to join Ireland's national team.
 A few days after the game, United made public the fact that Bosvelt sent a fax to Irwin at Old Trafford, soon after the incident, in which he said that he "regretted making the tackle."

 In 2003, Bosvelt joined Manchester City.
 After two seasons there, he returned to the Netherlands and finished his career playing for SC Heerenveen.

 Bosvelt retired from football on 13 May 2007, after Heerenveen's 4–0 defeat by Ajax.
 He had played a total number of 470 games in both Eredivisie and Eerste Divisie.
 In December 2008 it was confirmed, that Bosvelt from 1 January 2009 would become the new assistant coach of Go Ahead Eagles.

 International career

-Bosvelt made his debut for the Netherlands in a March 2000 friendly match against Belgium and earned a total of 24 caps, scoring no goals.
+Three days after his thirtieth birthday, Bosvelt made his debut for the Netherlands on 29 March 2000 in a friendly match against Belgium, he went on to earn a total of 24 caps, scoring no goals.
 He played in Euro 2000 and Euro 2004.
 During Euro 2000, he reached the semi-final with Netherlands.
 Bosvelt missed an important penalty kick in the penalty shootout in the semi-finals, which led to a 3–1 defeat against Italy.
 At Euro 2004 Bosvelt was initially named on the stand-by list, but was then added to the squad after Mark van Bommel withdrew through injury.
-After Euro 2004 he decided to retire from international football.
+Bosvelt came on as a substitute for Arjen Robben in the group game against the Czech Republic.
+The Netherlands were winning 2-1 when Bosvelt was introduced but ultimately lost 3-2.
+Dick Advocaat's decision to sub Bosvelt on in place of Robben was considered a turning point in the match and was widely criticised in the Dutch media.
+Bosvelt did not feature again for the Netherlands.